poojasingh09/NCBI_sra_upload/README.md

 # pooja.singh09@gmail.com
 # this repo has instructions on how to upload raw sequencing reads to the NCBI SRA from a linux server.

 ## step 1 make an account with ncbi and register a bioproject and biosamples.
-I usually create one bioproject per manuscript
+I usually create one bioproject per manuscript but this might be too simple for last projects with overlapping samples etc.
 https://www.ncbi.nlm.nih.gov/sra/docs/submitbio/

 ## step 2 install command-line aspera on your server to facilate data upload.
 It is much faster than ftp or any other option.
 Make sure you download a key.